Crypto-Brothers/go-gin-vehicle-event-ledger-api/README.md

 ## End Points

-### Vehicle Token
-These endpoints are related to the tokenization of a vehicle.

-GET /vehicleToken - return all asset NFT info for a vehicle

-POST /vehicleToken - create an asset NFT & a vehicle ledger for a vehicle

-PUT /vehicleToken - transfer ownership of the fixed asset NFT for a vehicle

 ### Vehicle Events
 These end points are used to read and write to the Hedera Topic that will record all life events for each vehicle.
 For this demo, a topic for a particular vehicle will be created once an asset NFT for the vehical has been created.
 The app will only allow the vehicle account and authorized parties, such as tax offices, to record events to the topic.